Stablecoins are some of the most highly traded coins on the market. In some weeks, Tether outpaces Bitcoin in trading volume.

 Further reading: Blockchain and Cryptocurrency Laws and Regulations 2022

-With the current stablecoin market at $180 billion and growing exponentially over the last two years, policymakers are stepping in to regulate the space.
+With the current stablecoin market exceeding $150 billion, policymakers are stepping in to regulate the space.
 In October 2021, the International Organization of Securities Commissions proposed that stablecoins be regulated in the same ways as payment systems and clearinghouses.
 The proposition would target specific coins (not every stablecoin) that it believes could impact these financial institutions.

 Through an exchange (centralised or decentralised), or through a broker like us.